Our goal is simple: we want to educate, inspire, and empower you to create beautiful quilts and to learn and grow as a quilter every day.

 My husband, Josh, manages our online store and website.
 Josh also participated in our 2014 Building Blocks Quilt Along, shooting videos with me as he learned how to free motion quilt.
 It's not easy to learn how to quilt on camera, but Josh did a marvelous job sharing his experience weekly for an entire year.

-My dad, Max, prepares fabric and pieces most of the quilts you see in videos and workshops.
-Dad helped us renovate the Crafty Cottage and has learned how to digitize my designs for embroidery.
-I'm so delighted to be able to work with my dad every day and I honestly couldn't create so many awesome videos without his help behind the scenes.
+My dad, Max, worked for us for six years, preparing fabric and piecing most of the quilts you see in videos and workshops.
+Dad helped us renovate the Crafty Cottage and learned how to digitize my designs for embroidery.
+I loved working with Dad every day, but in 2020 after many changes to our business (and the global pandemic) Dad retired from LeahDay.com.

 My son is growing up every day, but he loves to help pack orders and sort products on the shelves.
 He's also developing great talent as a photographer as I often have him shoot pictures of me with quilts.
 James occasionally wants to make a quilt, and we have a little charm quilt in progress that we pull out occasionally to piece together.